 Interest Rate Risk - Interest rate risk is the risk that the government will incur losses in fair value caused by changing interest rates.
-The School District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from changing interest rates.
+The School District has a formal investment policy; however, longer term investments could lead to exposure to fair value losses arising from changing interest rates.
 Generally, the School District does not invest in any long-term investment obligations.

 Custodial Credit Risk - Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 GASB Statement No. 40, "Deposit and Investment Risk Disclosures - an amendment of GASB Statement No. 3", directs that deposits be disclosed as exposed to custodial credit risk if they are not covered by depository insurance and the deposits are either uncollateralized, collateralized by securities held by the pledging financial institution or collateralized by securities held by the pledging financial institution's trust department but not in the School District's name.
-The School District's aggregate bank balances that were not covered by depository insurance were not exposed to custodial credit risk at June 30, 2022.
+The School District's aggregate bank balances that were not covered by depository insurance were not exposed to custodial credit risk at June 30, 2023.

 Credit Risk - Credit risk is the risk that an issuer or other counterparty will not fulfill its specific obligation even without the entity's complete failure.
-The School District does not have a formal credit risk policy other than restrictions to obligations allowable under General Municipal Law of the State of New York.
+The School District does not have a formal credit risk policy because restrictions to allowable obligations are covered under General Municipal Law of the State of New York.